-Asian jumping worms, which include 51 species in the genus Amynthas including Amynthas agrestis and Amynthas tokioensis, are non-natieve to the United States and feed on leaf litter and mulch, and the soil they leave behind is dry and grainy like coffee grounds, which deprives trees and other plants of essential nutrients.
+Asian jumping worms, which include 51 species in the genus Amynthas including Amynthas agrestis and Amynthas tokioensis, are non-native to the United States and feed on leaf litter and mulch, and the soil they leave behind is dry and grainy like coffee grounds, which deprives trees and other plants of essential nutrients.
 They can deplete soil of nutrients, damage plant roots and alter the soil's capacity to hold water.
 Asian jumping worms do not create channels in the soil for plants nor do they recylce nutrients into the soil for plants to use.
 They can cause invertebrates in the soil to die which can impact wildlife species that feed on them.
 They can also change the carbon nitrogen ratio in soils which can impact the effectivness of pesticides in agricultural fields that have been invaded by these worms.
 When they are disturbed, they thrash violently, slither like snakes and even jump into the air.
 They're sometimes called "Alabama jumpers" or "crazy snake worms," and can reproduce without fertilization.
+Learn more here.

 They can be confused with the European earthworm (also known as nightcrawlers which are also non-native to the US).
 Asian jumping worms are smooth, glossy gray or brown and 1.5 to 8 inches long.
 They are relatively easy to identify if you take a look at their clitellum (the band around the body of a worm).
 The clitellum on a jumping worm is milky white to gray-colored, smooth and completely encircles the body of the worm.
 In contrast, the clitellum of European earthworms does not wrap entirely around the worm.
-Also, on a European species it is raised above the body of the worm, not smooth (Source of this information).
+Also, the European earthworm's clitellum is raised above the body of the worm, not smooth (Source of this information).
 See their crazy movements here.

 Pathway of Introduction